laurengarcia/url-metadata/README.md

 ### Troubleshooting

 **Issue:** Request returns `404`, `403` errors or a CAPTCHA form.
 Your request may have been blocked by the server because it suspects you are a bot or scraper.
 Check [this list](https://dev.to/princepeterhansen/7-ways-to-avoid-getting-blocked-or-blacklisted-when-web-scraping-45ii) to ensure you're not triggering a block.

-You may also try the hosted version of this library, [Minifetch](https://www.npmjs.com/package/minifetch-api), which follows industry-standard best practices for extracting data from web pages.
+**Issue:** `No fetch implementation found`.
+You're in either an older browser that doesn't have the native `fetch` API or a Node.js environment that doesn't support `node-fetch` (Node.js < v6).
+File a GitHub issue or try dowgrading to `url-metadata` version 2.5.0 which uses the now-deprecated `request` module.

 **Issue:** `DNS Lookup` errors.
 The SSRF filtering agent defaults on this package prevent calls to private ip addresses, link-local addresses and reserved ip addresses.
 To change or disable this feature you need to pass custom `requestFilteringAgentOptions`.
 More info [here](https://www.npmjs.com/package/request-filtering-agent).

-**Issue:** `No fetch implementation found`.
-You're in either an older browser that doesn't have the native `fetch` API or a Node.js environment that doesn't support `node-fetch` (Node.js < v6).
-File a GitHub issue or try dowgrading to `url-metadata` version 2.5.0 which uses the now-deprecated `request` module.

 **Issue:** `Response status code 0` or `CORS` errors.
 The `fetch` request failed at either the network or protocol level.
 Possible causes: